Looking for an easy Fourth of July dessert? Combine strawberries and blueberries with whipped cream in a mason jar. Perfect Fourth of July dessert.

 Followed by a layer of sliced strawberries.

-3. Keep layering until you reach top of mason jar.
+3. Keep layering your Fourth of July dessert until you reach the top of the mason jar.

-Add last layer of Cool Whip topping and finish with a strawberry.
+Add the last layer of Cool Whip topping and finish with a strawberry.

 Chill for an hour before serving.